bodulic/CATS-rb/README.md

 `common_exon_set_length` and `common_transcript_set_length` visualize the distribution of common exon/transcript set length.
 Common sets correspond to set groups found in all analysed trasncriptome assemblies.

-`common_exon_set_relative_length` and `common_transcript_set_relative_length` visualize the distribution of relative common exon/transcript set lengths.
-Relative lengths are calculated with respect to the longest set within each group of common sets.
+`common_exon_set_relative_length` and `common_transcript_set_relative_length` visualize the distribution of relative common exon/transcript set length.
+Relative length is calculated with respect to the longest set within each group of common sets.

 `unique_exon_set_length` and `unique_transcript_set_length` visualize the distribution of unique exon/transcript set length.
 Unique sets correspond to sets found in only one of the analysed transcriptome asseblies.

 `exon_set_upset_plot.pdf` and `transcript_set_upset_plot.pdf` visualize the UpSet plot for exon/transcript sets.
-The UpSet plot is accompanied by two boxplots: the upper boxplot illustrates the length distribution of exon/transcript sets within each subset, while the lower boxplot displays the distribution of the ratio between the minimum and maximum exon/transcript set lengths within each subset.
+The UpSet plot is accompanied by two boxplots: the upper boxplot illustrates the length distribution of exon/transcript sets within each subset, while the lower boxplot displays the distribution of the ratio between the minimum and maximum exon/transcript set length within each subset.

 `exon_set_pairwise_comp_similarity_tileplot` and `transcript_set_pairwise_comp_similarity_tileplot` visualize the exon/transcript set pairwise completeness similarity tileplot between the analysed transcriptome assemblies.
-Completeness similarity is defined as the mean completeness ratio of each exon/transcript set between each transcriptome assembly pair.
+Completeness similarity is defined as the mean completeness ratio of each corresponding exon/transcript set between each transcriptome assembly pair.

 `pairwise_exon_set_venn_diagrams` and `pairwise_transcript_set_venn_diagrams` visualize the exon/transcript set Venn diagrams for each pair of the analysed assemblies.
 These plots are generated only when the comparison involves ten or fewer transcriptome assemblies.